 Termite colonies build tremendous, complicated mounds, acting with no central control or careful advance planning.
 These social insects provide a fantastic proof of principle that limited agents, acting independently with access only to local information, can build amazing things.
 How could we build and program robot swarms—artificial termite colonies—to build things for us?
 We want a human user to be able to give such a swarm a high-level description of something they want built, and have a guarantee that the system will build it, without the user having to be involved in the details of how it’s done.

 Termites have inspired our swarm robotics work in a high-level way—systems of many independent builders limited to local information, coordinating their activity by manipulating a shared environment, and building things much larger than themselves by climbing over partial structures in progress—but the details of what the insects do are in many ways still very much unknown.
-We’re studying the detailed behavior of mound-building termites, with the goal of establishing in effect what program the termites are running, and connecting these individual behaviors with the geometry of the mounds they build.
+We’re studying the detailed behavior of mound-building termites and other insects, with the goal of establishing in effect what program the insects are running, and connecting these individual behaviors with the architecture of the structures they build.

 Technologies for manipulating DNA and other biomolecules have reached a point where we can use them to construct nanoscale devices.
 This is swarm robotics on another scale altogether—extremely limited agents, in truly enormous numbers.
 We’re working on ways to advance the capabilities of both the individual agents and the collectives that comprise them, looking to extend traditionally macroscale swarm-robotic tasks into the nanoscale domain, including exploration, mapping, and construction.